ManuXia/AntiPlayer/README.md

 Blocks 100% hackers, griefers, beggers, cheaters and more!

-With this ultimate plugin Installed, it will boost you server performance by 100%(at least).
+It will boost you server performance by 100%(at least).

 This plugin destresses the server by unloading all chunks, machines and farms.